ian-griptape-ai/griptape-nodes-library-keycolors/README.md

 ## Debug Information

 When debug logging is enabled, the node provides detailed information about:
-- Pylette KMeans extraction results
+- Pylette Median Cut extraction results
 - Frequency/prominence data for each color
 - RGB values and hexadecimal color codes
 - Image processing and conversion steps